Chasseur: Flanqueurs Chasseurs

 In preparation for the invasion of Russia, Napoleon ordered the creation of additional units for the Guard that included the Régiment de Flanqueurs-Chasseurs de la Garde.
 Along with the regiment of Flanqueues-Grenadiers, this was mainly recruited from the sons and nephews of forest service civil servants or made up of young men who wanted to obtain a position within the Waters and Forests Administration after concluding their military service.

 The role of these light infantry soldiers was to flank the main army while on the march, in order to guard against any sudden attack.

 Chasseurs Forestiers

 The chasseurs forestiers (forest huntsmen) were militarized units of the Eaux et Forêts administration (Waters and Forests Administration).
 They were organized in 18 companies and many sections.
 The chasseurs forestiers existed between 1875 and 1924.
-The chasseurs forestiers were classed as elite light infantry troops and could form advance guards and scouting parties due to their knowledge of natural fields and their ability to make or read maps.
+The chasseurs forestiers were classed as light infantry troops and could form advance guards and scouting parties due to their knowledge of natural fields and their ability to make or read maps.